dimgatz98/openfaas_plhroforiaka/README.md

 <<<<<<< HEAD
 ## 4.Openfaas

-TO install openfaas using arkade run:
+To install openfaas using arkade, run the following:
 ``` bash
 # Install openfaas for synchronous requests
 sudo arkade install openfaas